 New York Giants History

-The New York Giants are in their ninety-ninth season, playing their home games at MetLife Stadium, in East Rutherford, New Jersey since 2010.
+The New York Giants are in their one hundredth season, playing their home games at MetLife Stadium, in East Rutherford, New Jersey since 2010.
 The Giants are led by head coach Brian Daboll since 2022.

 The Giants have won eight championships in their history, most recently in 2011.